Internet-Draft SCITT Architecture December 2024

 In addition, Relying Parties MAY apply arbitrary validation policies after the Transparent Statement has been verified and validated.
 Such policies may use as input all information in the Envelope, the Receipt, and the Statement payload, as well as any local state.

-5. Privacy Considerations
+8. Privacy Considerations

-6. Security Considerations
+9. Security Considerations

 Similarly, the fact that an Issuer can be held accountable for its Transparent Statements does not on its own provide any mitigation or remediation mechanism in case one of these Transparent Statements turned out to be misleading or malicious.
 Just that signed evidence will be available to support them.

-An Issuer that knows of a changed state of quality for an Artifact, SHOULD Register a new Signed Statement, using the same 15 CWT iss and sub claims.
+An Issuer that knows of a changed state of quality for an Artifact, SHOULD Register a new Signed Statement, using the same 15 CWT iss and sub Claims.

 Issuers MUST ensure that the Statement payloads in their Signed Statements are correct and unambiguous, for example by avoiding ill-defined or ambiguous formats that may cause Relying Parties to interpret the Signed Statement as valid for some other purpose.